 Red Rocks Overlook

 The Red Rocks Overlook offers the opportunity for another view of McDonald Creek.
 The rocks in this section of the river are red, as the name suggests!
-The red rocks contrasted with the white foam of the fast-moving water and the turquoise water in deeper slow-moving pools is spectacular.
+The red rocks contrasted with the white foam of the fast-moving water and the turquoise water in deeper, slow-moving pools are spectacular.
 I love this spot!

 Avalanche Creek